By Diana Simeon

 “Many private schools will give students who score in the top 90 percent of the admissions test a merit award,” notes Townsend-Hartz.
 The same is true for many colleges, which use merit awards to lure top students to their campuses, typically using test scores and grades to identify those students.

 However, avoid the pressure of talking about what’s at stake with standardized test taking.
-If you don’t do well on the SAT, then you can’t go to your dream school.
+If you don’t do well on the SAT, or another college entrance exam, then you can’t go to your dream school.

 Instead, when you talk about standardized test taking, focus on encouraging your students to do their best.
 When the test date is finally at hand, that means returning to the comforting basics: make sure your teenagers get lots of sleep the week of the test, and that they eat a healthy breakfast the morning of the test.